THIS IS A TRAINING OPERATION ORDER. FOR INSTRUCTIONAL PURPOSES ONLY.

 See Also: LTA Grid Reference

-Iteration Guidance: This is the detailed version with specific sector grids.
+Iteration Guidance: This is the detailed version with specific NAI grids and reconnaissance focus areas for each squad.
 For evaluated iterations and later runs where squad leaders should plan independently, use 005-area-zone-reconnaissance.md instead.

 Time Zone Used Throughout the Plan/Order: EASTERN STANDARD TIME